spyboy01/spyboy01/README.md

 I'm working as **Software Development Engineer at Bentley Systems**. <br>
 I graduated from **NIT Agartala** as **Computer Science Engineer** in 2019.
 Passionate about backend development, DevOps, full-stack solutions and contributing to impactful projects.
-Proficient in C++, Python, TypeScript and experienced with various tools and frameworks including Docker, Kubernetes, and Git/GitLab.
+Proficient in C++, Python, TypeScript and experienced with various tools and frameworks including Docker, Kubernetes and Git/GitLab.
 Always eager to learn and innovate.
 <be>